DanielDmlee/Pelion_CM_QucikStart/README.md

             "nsapi.default-cellular-username": "\"streamip\"",
             "nsapi.default-cellular-password": "\"streamip\""
 ```
 > Note that APN, Username, and Password are dependent on the agreement.
-When you get a 'Welcome email' from Pelion Connectivity Management, there is this information.
+You can find it in the 'Welcome Email' of Pelion Connectivity Management.

  c.
 To create the application binary, click Compile.